vecisf/SU-CompBio.github.io/positions.md

 <h3>External funding opportunities</h3>

-These are some of the funding opportunities for PhD students and postdocs.
+These are some of the funding opportunities for BSc, MSc and PhD students or postdocs.
 Although the chances might be low for some of them, as we are a new group, you can always give it a try and we would be happy to help.
 There might be other options worth considering.

 <h4>Hungarian fellowships and opportunities</h4>
 - [Semmelweis University Directorate of Innovation](http://semmelweis.hu/innovacios-igazgatosag/)